Chapter 5 Reliability

 In the case of the Stigma subscale:

-• raw_alpha, .79 is based on the covariances
+• raw_alpha, .62 is based on the covariances

-• std.apha, .79 is based on correlations
+• std.apha, .63 is based on correlations

-• average_r, .56 is the average interitem correlation
+• average_r, .36 is the average interitem correlation

 Especially useful are item-level statistics:

-• r.drop is the corrected item-total correlation (in the next lesson) for this item against the scale without this item *,mean and sd are the mean and standard deviation of each item across all individuals.
+• r.drop is the corrected item-total correlation (in the next lesson) for this item against the remaining items in the scale

-• a 14-item scale will have an alpha of at least .70, even if it has two orthogonal (i.e., unrelated) scales (Cortina, 1993)
+• A 14-item scale will have an alpha of at least .70, even if it has two orthogonal (i.e., unrelated) scales (Cortina, 1993).

 The proper use of alpha requires the following: